toggle() in jQuery

 toggle() method is used to toggle between show() and hide() method.

-When using this method, specified elements can be made hidden, similarly the hidden element will be made visible.
+Using this method, the specified elements if visible can be made hidden, similarly if the element is hidden it will be made visible.

 - Default value is 400.